Joyce Heuring

 In addition to her parents, she was preceded in death by an infant sister, Shirley Stephens.

-Friends will be received Wednesday, Dec.
-7, 2016 from 5-8 pm at Foos and Foos Funeral Service, 151 Yorkshire Place, Bellevue.
-A funeral service will be officiated by Rev. Juli Lejman-Guy Thursday, Dec.
-8, 2016 at 11:00 am at St. John’s Lutheran Church, 209 Southwest St. Bellevue.
-Burial will follow at Bellevue Cemetery.
+Friends may call from 5 to 8 p.m.
+Wednesday at Foos and Foos Funeral Service, 151 Yorkshire Place, Bellevue.
+A funeral service will be officiated by the Rev. Juli Lejman-Guy at 11 a.m.
+Thursday at St. John’s Lutheran Church, 209 Southwest St., Bellevue.
+Burial will follow in Bellevue Cemetery.

-Memories and condolences may be shared at foosfuneral.com
+Memories and condolences may be shared at foosfuneral.com.